abarker/typped/doc/sphinx_docs/recursive_descent.rst

 handlers, preconditions, etc.

 This is implemented in the ``recursive_parse`` function.
-Before each call to ``next`` to get the next token from the the lexer it first checks to see if the null-string token is defined for the parser instance.
+Before each call to ``next`` to get the next token from the lexer it first checks to see if the null-string token is defined for the parser instance.
 If so, it checks whether the preconditions of any registered null-string-triggered constructs match.
 If they do then the special null-string token is returned as the current token,